-In the Nile, there are several islands.
+In the River Nile, there are several islands.
 There’s Kitchener Island with a botanical garden which is nice and cool.
 Then there’s Elephantine Island, where people still speak an ancient language called Nubian.
 On Elephantine, I saw baby crocodiles, which I loved.

 In the evening, we took a small boat across Lake Nasser (which is full of crocodiles, remember), to Philae, where we saw a cool sound and light show about Isis and Osiris, two of the most important gods for the ancient Egyptians.

 So there was lots to do in Aswan and I wouldn’t mind going back now that I’m older.